swijchers/download-all-attachments/README.md

 This app does all its work directly in the browser, making it a safe choice for corporate environments.

-**Some things to note:**
+### Some things to note

-* Because it does its work in the browser, it cannot present you with a "Save As" dialog.
-It will save the download to wherever your browser automatically saves things.
-Usually, this will be a "Downloads" folder, and the browser should pop up a notification.
+* Because this app is just JavaScript, it can't reliably ask you where you want to save the ZIP.
+Your browser will probably just save the ZIP to wherever it automatically saves things.
+Usually, this will be a "Downloads" folder, and the browser should pop up a notification about it.
-* It is built with pretty new technology, meaning it may not work in older browsers.
+* This app is built with pretty new technology, meaning it may not work in older browsers.
 It has been tested in recent versions of Chrome, Firefox, IE, Edge, and Opera, but I can't make any guarantees that it will work in your particular environment.

 Feel free to send any questions or feedback to charles.adrian.wood@gmail.com.